-The Refugee Cash Assistance, Refugee Medical Assistance, Refugee Social Services, Services for Elderly Refugees, School Impact, Targeted Assistance Formula and Targeted Assistance Discretionary programs are required to report financial data on form SF-425 quarterly.
+The Refugee Cash Assistance, Refugee Medical Assistance, Refugee Support Services, Services for Elderly Refugees, School Impact, and Health Promotion programs are required to report financial data on form SF-425 quarterly.
 Each expenditure report must be submitted within 30 days following the end of each fiscal quarter (i.e., no later than January 30, April 30, July 30 and October 30) (See 45 CFR 400.11(c).)
 A final expenditure report is due 90 days after the last day of the second Federal Fiscal Year following the year for which these funds were awarded (i.e., December 30 - 90 days after September 30, Federal Fiscal Year).
 Additionally, the State must submit a separate performance report for the program using form ORR-6.
-OMB Control No. 0970-0036 on a trimester basis.
+OMB Control No. 0970-0036 on a semi-annual basis.

-These are reporting requirements of the State which have not been passed down to sub-recipients; therefore, additional testing is not required.
+These are reporting requirements of the State which have not been passed down to subrecipients; therefore, additional testing is not required.

-M. SUB-RECIPIENT MONITORING
+M. SUBRECIPIENT MONITORING

-County social service agencies are monitored in accordance with the NC Division of Social Services Local Social Service Agencies Monitoring Plan, found at: https://www2.ncdhhs.gov/dss/Monitoring/.
+County Social Service Agencies are monitored in accordance with the NC Division of Social Services Local Social Service Agencies Monitoring Plan, found at: